ufuomasamson/unair/README.md

-# 🛫 Flight Booking Application
+# 🛫 United Airline Flight Booking

 A modern, full-stack flight booking application built with Next.js, Supabase, and Flutterwave payment integration.

+> **🔄 Migration Update**: This project has been migrated from MySQL to Supabase.
+See the [SUPABASE_MIGRATION_GUIDE.md](./SUPABASE_MIGRATION_GUIDE.md) file for details about the migration process and troubleshooting Row Level Security (RLS) issues.

 ## ✨ Features